MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M06_Lab01_Set_up_purchase_approval_workflow.md

 ### Task 2: Setting up notifications.

-1. From the **User Approval Setup** page, select the line for user 1.
+1. From the **Approval User Setup** page, select the line for user 1.

 2. Select **Notification Setup**.